gcc-mirror/gcc/gcc/config/mn10300/predicates.md

 ;; Return 1 if X is a CONST_INT that is only 8 bits wide.
-This is ;; used for the btst insn which may examine memory or a register (the ;; memory variant only allows an unsigned 8 bit integer).
+This is ;; used for the btst insn which may examine memory or a register (the ;; memory variant only allows an unsigned 8-bit integer).

 (define_predicate "const_8bit_operand"
   (match_code "const_int")